redsk/neo_concept/README.md

     tar jxvf conceptnet5_flat_csv_5.3.tar.bz2
     ln -s csv_<version> csv_current

-    # "Usage:
+    # Usage:
-    # python convertcn.py <input directory> [ALL_LANGUAGES]"
+    # python convertcn.py <input directory> [ALL_LANGUAGES]
     # If the flag ALL_LANGUAGES is not set, only English concepts will be converted
     # this will take a while
     python neo_concept/convertcn.py csv_current/assertions/

+    # optionally, you can get the POS tags.
+This assumes that stanford nlp is installed in
+    # stanfordNLPdir = "../../stanford-corenlp-python/stanford-corenlp-full-2015-01-30"
+    # neoConceptRootForSNLP = '../../neo4j-conceptnet5/converter/'
+    # modify the two variables above in POScn.py to fit your stanford nlp installation
+    # this will take a very long while and was tested with a java memory of 8GB
+    python neo_concept/POScn.py

     # get latest neo4j (tested with neo4j-community-2.2.1)
     curl -O -J -L http://neo4j.com/artifact.php?name=neo4j-community-2.2.1-unix.tar.gz
     tar zxf neo4j-community-2.2.1-unix.tar.gz

+    # do only one of the two import commands below.
+If you calculated the POS tags edges.csv is no longer needed

-    # import nodes.csv and edges.csv using the new import tool -- this will take a while too
+    # import nodes.csv and edges.csv using the new import tool (NO POS TAGS!) -- this will take a while too
     neo4j-community-2.2.1/bin/neo4j-import --into neo4j-community-2.2.1/data/graph.db --nodes nodes.csv --relationships edges.csv --delimiter "TAB"

+    # import nodes.csv and edges.csv using the new import tool (WITH POS TAGS!) -- this will take a while too
+    neo4j-community-2.2.1/bin/neo4j-import --into neo4j-community-2.2.1/data/graph.db --nodes nodes.csv --relationships edgesPOS.csv --delimiter "TAB"

     # start neo4j
     neo4j-community-2.2.1/bin/neo4j start